puppetlabs/puppet/CONTRIBUTING.md

   0. Decide what to base your work on.

-      In general, you should always base your work on the oldest branch that your change is relevant to.
+	  In general, you should always base your work on the oldest branch that your change is relevant to, and it will be eventually merged up.
+Currently, branches will be merged up as
+	  follows:
+	    2.6.x => 2.7.x => 3.x => master

+	  Currently, this is how you should decide where to target your changes:

+	  - The absolute earliest place something should be targeted is at `2.6.x`, and these should _only_ be security fixes.
+Anything else must be targeted at a later branch.

-      - A bug fix should be based on the current stable series.
-If the bug is not present in the current stable release, then base it on `master`.
+	  - A bug fix should be based off the the earliest place where it is relevant.
+If it first appears in `2.7.x`, then it should be targeted here and eventually merged up to `3.x` and master.

+	  - New features which are _backwards compatible_ should be targeted at the next release, which currently is `3.x`.

-      - A new feature should be based on `master`.
+	  - New features that are _breaking changes_ should be targeted at `master`.

-      - Security fixes should be based on the current maintenance series (that is, the previous stable series).
-If the security issue was not present in the maintenance series, then it should be based on the current stable series if it was introduced there, or on `master` if it is not yet present in a stable release.

-      The current stable series is 2.7.x, and the current maintenance series is 2.6.x.
+      Part of deciding what to what your work should be based off of includes naming your topic branch to reflect this.
+Your branch name should have the following
+	  format:
+	  		`ticket/target_branch/ticket_number_short_description_of_issuee`

+	  For example, if you are fixing a bug relating to the ssl spec, which has Redmine ticket number 12345, then your branch should be named:
+			`ticket/2.7.x/12345_fix_ssl_spec_tests`

+	  There is a good chance that if you submit a pull request _from_ master _to_ master, Puppet Labs developers will suspect that you're not sure about the process.
+This is why clear naming of branches and basing your work off the right place will be extremely helpful in ensuring that your submission is reviewed and merged.
+Often times if your change is targeted at the wrong place, we will bounce it back to you and wait to review it until it has been retargeted.

   1. Make separate commits for logically separate changes.